 - 60 work in Medford

-One source of jobs for speech-language pathologists is in private outpatient speech therapy clinics such as these:
+One source of jobs for speech-language pathologists is in private outpatient speech therapy clinics like these:

 - Bend: Bend Speech & Language Clinic